-Information has been obtained from the mukhtar of Beybaş village regarding the impacts of the Project's land acquisition activities deriving from ETL construction on communities.
-Affected PAPs including users of the lands have been identified with the mukhtar and included in the household survey.
+Information has been obtained from the mukhtar of Fındıklı neighbourhood regarding the impacts of the Project's land acquisition activities deriving from ETL construction on communities.
 Semi-structured community level questionnaire with the mukhtar in one Project Affected Settlement (PAS) has been implemented.
 The questionnaire includes topics on;

 - Affected lands including common properties,

 - Population,

 - Seasonal labour,

 - Livelihood pattern,

-- Owners and users of the affected lands,
+- · Owners and users of the affected lands, and

-- Opinions about the Project impacts,
+- · Opinions about the Project impacts.